tannerdolby/pydetails/README.md

 # PyDetails
+Generate Open Graph and Twitter meta tags.
 Preview a websites social share card.
-Fetch a URL and get the sites document metadata in a dictionary along with methods to render HTML previews of social share cards.
-The `doc` class field on instances of `PyDetails` represents the metadata dictionary consisting of `<meta>` tags and document metadata from the `<head>` of the requested webpage.
+View the sites document metadata and render HTML previews of social share cards.

-_Note: still a work in progress, utility works best on URLs with "well-formatted" document metadata in the `<head>`_
+> works best on URLs with "well-formatted" document metadata in the `<head>`

 ## Usage